symforce-org/symforce/README.md

 ```

 This tutorial shows the central workflow in SymForce for creating symbolic expressions, generating code, and optimizing.
 This approach works well for a wide range of complex problems in robotics, computer vision, and applied science.

+However, each piece may also be used independently.
+The optimization machinery can work with handwritten functions, and the symbolic math and code generation is useful outside of any optimization context.

 <!-- $